 Insights derived from personal data are often described nowadays as the "new gold".
 Hardly an organisation exists today that doesn't have some form of web presence that tracks, traces and measures our engagement with it in order to better target us, whether for commercial or other purposes.
 About a quarter of Ireland's population are children, all of whose personal data is processed every day online and offline, in educational, health, recreational and sporting, social services, and commercial contexts.
 It is with this in mind that the Data Protection Commission (DPC) has produced this guidance (the "Fundamentals") to set out the standards that all organisations should follow when collecting and processing children's data.
-The core message of these Fundamentals is that the best interests of the child must always be the primary consideration in all decisions relating to the processing of their personal data.
+These "Fundamentals" have been published following an extensive 3-month public consultation period on a draft version of the document that was published at the end of 2020, and careful consideration was given to all stakeholder responses when finalising this document.